Skip to content

 If your application has enabled audio ducking for the music channel, the Engine can request your application to duck audio playback when a higher priority Alexa audio source temporarily needs the foreground audio focus rather than using the default behavior in which the Engine pauses and resumes the content.

 For example, sometimes the AudioPlayer channel is streaming media when the user interrupts to ask Alexa a question.
-Without ducking enabled, the Engine requests your application to pause the active audio output on the music channel.
+Without ducking enabled, the Engine requests your application to pause the active AudioPlayer audio.
 When the user and Alexa finish their interaction, the Engine requests your application to resume the audio.
-With ducking enabled, the Engine requests your application to start ducking the music channel content for the duration of the user's interaction with Alexa and then restores the original volume of the music when the interaction is over.
+With ducking enabled, the Engine requests your application to start ducking the music for the duration of the user's interaction with Alexa and then restores the unducked state of the music when the interaction is over.

-When the Engine needs your application to duck the volume of the music content, the Engine publishes the StartDucking message.
-When you receive this message, you must reduce the playback volume, preserve the state of the audio, and continue playback.
-When you receive a StopDucking message, restore the audio playback to its original volume prior to ducking and continue playback.
+When the Engine needs your application to duck the audio, it publishes the StartDucking message.
+When you receive this message, you must attenuate the playback in a way that makes sense for the vehicle (e.g., reducing volume) and continue playback concurrently with any active higher priority channel that plays in a non-attenuated way.
+When you receive a StopDucking message, restore the audio playback to its original non-attenuated state and continue playback.

 Externally-initiated